 The District's assessments are levied and collected through County of Madera Assessor and Treasurer-Tax Collector departments.
-The District contracts with the County of Madera to provide certain maintenance services.
+The District contracts with the County of Madera to provide certain services to the District.
 The District's accounting and clerical functions are performed by County personnel.
-County of Madera charges the District for administrative costs incurred.
+The County of Madera charges the District for administrative costs incurred.